holochain/deepkey/README.md

 The keys for happs installed on each device are also tracked under the keyset for the device.

 Because humans are notoriously bad at managing cryptographic keys, we believe a project like Holochain must provide key management tools to help people deal with real-world messiness such as lost/stolen keys or devices.
-How many billions of dollars have been lost due to the lack of a key management infrastructure.
+How many billions of dollars have been lost due to the lack of a key management infrastructure?

 Deepkey provides the ability to:
 - Register keys under the authority of a keyset.